austenito/austenito.com/source/_posts/2010-03-04-hotkeys-more-productivity-more-awesome.markdown

 Hotkeys help developers to get "in the zone".
 When you stop to find a class or method, there are more opportunities to break your train of thought.
 Moving your hands off the keyboard and onto the mouse is like switching contexts.
 [Switching tasks][6] is bad.Are you ready to improve another skill in your toolset?
 Take a look at [Developers favorite Eclipse hotkeys][7] or hit Ctrl-Shift-L in Eclipse to list the available hot keys.
-If you use another IDE, take some time to learn about it's hotkeys, macros, and shortcuts.Still don't believe me?
+If you use another IDE, take some time to learn about it's hotkeys, macros, and shortcuts.

+Still don't believe me?
 Think using the mouse is ok?
-[Steve Yegge says, "Non-touch-typists have to make sacrifices in order to sustain their productivity"][8] Death to the mouse!
+[Steve Yegge says, "Non-touch-typists have to make sacrifices in order to sustain their productivity"][8].
+Death to the mouse!

   [1]: http://kagawaa.blogspot.com/